The following are the available fields in a campaigns and flights and their definitions and functionality.

 The distribution is controlled by capping at the frequency interval.
 In the above example, if on the second week a peak in listens occurs and 267 pre-rolls are placed by the third day in the week, there will be no more pre-rolls placed for that week.
 On the next week, the remaining 483 will be evenly distributed across the remaining 2 weeks, attempting 242 in the next week.

-Frequency may be set to Daily, Weekly or Monttly, equating to how far along the even pacing is recalculated.
+The frequency may be set to Daily, Weekly, or Monthly, equating to how far along the even pacing is recalculated.

-Each campaign or flight may target a specific geo-location, either defined by an include or exclude region.
-Whooshkaa has a set of zones (mostly states or countries) that are predefined, or you can define your own by a latitude, longitude and radius combination.
+Each campaign or flight may target a specific geo-location, either defined by include or exclude region.
+Whooshkaa has a set of zones (mostly states or countries) that are predefined, or you can define your own by a latitude, longitude, and radius combination.

 Click the "Add/Remove Zones" button and use the interactive map to define the regions.

 Please note that if you define a geotarget for a campaign, all of the flights will also respect.
 Any defined geotargets on a flight must fit the campaign region, unless the campaign has no geotargets defined.
 If they don't match, the intersection of the regions will be used.